Chinese official plays down emission cut expectations

 China pledged in 2009 to reduce its emissions per unit of GDP to 40-45 percent below 2005 levels by 2020, but has failed to commit to setting an overall limit on emissions.

-Driven by a desire to reduce dependence on fossil fuel imports and modernize its export-oriented economy, China has launched a series of initiatives to curb the rise in emissions.
+Driven by a desire to reduce dependence on fossil fuel imports and modernise its export-oriented economy, China has launched a series of initiatives to curb the rise in emissions.

 A seventh and last pilot scheme was to begin in southwestern Chongqing this week, but Sun said the opening date had been pushed back to June 19, without giving a reason.[ID:nL4N0OQ1F6]